haxpor/blog/_posts/monthly-report/2017-08-01-month-report-july-2017.md

 After porting effort is complete, I want to monetize it.

-> Thus I diverge from it and in the progress of adding multiplayer mode (could I call it PvP mode?).
+> Thus I diverge from it and in the progress of adding multiplayer mode (could I call it PvP?).
 This is a turning point for streaks I've done on github.
 Since then, I switched to use [gitlab](https://gitlab.com/) for private repository.
 As much as I want to keep being on Github ecosystem, but private repository needs you to pay premium for $7/month.
-So it's no go for me.
+So it's no go for me during this time.

 Back to the game.
 Major feature I'm building right now is multiplayer mode.
 Allowing player to play with each other in the death match is definitely cool.
 So I try.
 Below is the result I got so far.